Updated April 2026

 Q6: What results can be expected from the GLOW Stack?

-Community reporting generally places early inflammation/pain improvements in 1-2 weeks, visible skin quality improvements in 2-4 weeks, and deeper remodeling over 4-8+ weeks.
+Community reporting generally places early inflammation and pain improvements in 1-2 weeks, visible skin-quality improvements in 2-4 weeks, and deeper remodeling over 4-8+ weeks, especially from the GHK-Cu portion of the stack.

 Q7: Is the GLOW Stack safe?

 Individual peptide safety profiles are generally favorable, but no trial has evaluated the triple combination.
-Key considerations are combined angiogenic signaling, copper cycling requirements from GHK-Cu, and supplier quality controls.
+Key considerations are combined angiogenic signaling, copper cycling requirements from GHK-Cu, and supplier quality controls when sourcing a pre-blended GLOW product or separate vials.

 Q8: How long should you run the GLOW Stack?